Home » Tzatziki Sauce

 How To Make Authentic Tzatziki Sauce

-1. Shred the cucumber using the coarse side of a cheese grater, then place it in a strainer.
-Sprinkle with a generous pinch of salt, stir well, and let it drain over a bowl for about 20 minutes.
+Start by shredding the cucumber using the coarse side of a box grater.
+Transfer it to a fine-mesh strainer set over a bowl.
+Sprinkle with a generous pinch of salt, stir gently, and let it drain for about 20 minutes.
+This helps draw out any extra moisture and keeps your sauce from getting watery.

-3. Combine the shredded cucumber with Greek yogurt, finely minced garlic, olive oil, and lemon juice.
-Stir thoroughly to mix.
+Place the cucumbers in a medium bowl, then add Greek yogurt, minced garlic, olive oil, and lemon juice.

 Chef Jenn’s Tips